 Hyundai i20 N Line facelift launched with turbo petrol engine, priced from ₹9.99 lakh

-Hyundai Motor India Ltd (HMIL) has launched the updated i20 N Line facelift in the country bringing substantial updates to the sporty hatchback.
-The new Hyundai i20 N Line facelift is priced from ₹9.99 lakh for the manual, ₹20,00 cheaper than the older version, while going up to ₹12.32 lakh (ex-showroom) for the top-spec DCT automatic N8 trim.
+Hyundai Motor India Limited has launched the updated i20 N Line facelift in the country bringing substantial updates to the sporty hatchback.
+The new Hyundai i20 N Line facelift is priced from ₹9.99 lakh for the manual, going up to ₹12.32 lakh (ex-showroom) for the top-spec DCT automatic N8 trim.
 The i20 N Line now exclusively gets the 1.0-litre turbo petrol engine, which was recently discontinued on the standard i20 earlier this year.

 Also Read : Hyundai i20 facelift launched at ₹6.99 lakh, turbo petrol discontinued